cardillan/golem/jam-202507/README.md

 * [Solid tile bitmask](https://github.com/cardillan/golem/blob/5e0cb22fb89be1cc94957b2db68dbe002690ca84/jam-202507/Matrices.mnd#L25)
 * [Adjacent blocks bitmask](https://github.com/cardillan/golem/blob/5e0cb22fb89be1cc94957b2db68dbe002690ca84/jam-202507/OreLocator.mnd#L426)

+If the area of interest is located close to the base, possible base areas are also blocked in the bitmask based on the distance from the base and base size.

 To find a position for a block, a bitmask for a block is created.
 To evaluate different block positions, [the block bitmask is shifted accordingly](https://github.com/cardillan/golem/blob/5e0cb22fb89be1cc94957b2db68dbe002690ca84/jam-202507/OreLocator.mnd#L322), and the resulting bitmask is compared (using binary and) to the bitmask of free tiles.
 The first free position found is selected.

 To place blocks that have to touch the side of the drill, the [drill itself and the corners of the area bitmask are explicitly blocked](https://github.com/cardillan/golem/blob/5e0cb22fb89be1cc94957b2db68dbe002690ca84/jam-202507/OreLocator.mnd#L477).
 This ensures these 2x2 blocks cannot be placed diagonally from the drill.
 Positions of these blocks are marked in the terrain bitmask by or-ing them in.

-The water extractor and the steam generator are placed as a single 2x4 block, either horizontally or vertically, using the updated terrain bitmask, and then the three 1x1 blocks (battery, solar panel, and power node) are also added.
+The water extractor, the steam generator are placed as a single 2x4 block, either horizontally or vertically, using the updated terrain bitmask, and then the three 1x1 blocks (battery, solar panel, and power node) are also added.
+The 1x1 blocks must not be placed in corners or in tiles adjacent to the corners, otherwise the distance between the power node and either of the two other blocks might be too large for a connection to be made.

 If it is not possible to place all these blocks within the original 7x7 area (this may actually easily happen), four more areas, each shifted by three tiles in both x and y directions, are evaluated.
 The terrain needs to be scanned anew for these areas, but the already planned blocks (the drill and the two touching 2x2 blocks) are [shifted accordingly](https://github.com/cardillan/golem/blob/5e0cb22fb89be1cc94957b2db68dbe002690ca84/jam-202507/OreLocator.mnd#L271) and combined with the new terrain mask.

-(Note: given the dimensions of the areas considered, the power node might not be able to connect all blocks as needed, depending on its final position.
-A fix will be made.)
+An additional power node is built when the original power node is not able to reach all powered blocks; connection is ultimately ensured via the drill.

 ## Known limitations

-TBD.
+* If the only thorium ore is too close to the base, the logic might fail to build the drill, although a solution actually exists.
+* If the area around a thorium ore is very constrained, the logic might fail to find a solution for planning the drill infrastructure, even if one exists.
+In this case, no efforts for finding a new thorium location will be made.